tnantoka/flutter_shapes/README.md

 https://proandroiddev.com/flutter-animation-creating-mediums-clap-animation-in-flutter-3168f047421e

-A great article about animation with Flutter .
+A great article about animation with Flutter.
 It helped me to write example codes.